 Romesco sauce

-In the photo, the Kitchen Craft fruit basket and the Bérard olive wood chopping board .
+In the photo, the Kitchen Craft fruit basket and the Bérard olivewood cutting board.

-We wash the vegetables very well so as not to take any risk since we are going to use them with their skin.
+We wash the vegetables very well to avoid any risk since we will use them with their skins on.

-Cut the aubergines into slices, add a little salt and place them in a colander to prevent them from becoming bitter, while we continue with the rest of the vegetables.
-To cut into slices, we can use a mandolin to get even cuts.
+We cut the eggplants into slices, add a little salt and place them in a colander to prevent bitterness while we continue with the rest of the vegetables.
+To slice, we can use a mandoline to achieve uniform cuts.

-Cut the zucchini, tomatoes and peppers into slices trying to make everything the same thickness as the aubergines.
+We cut the zucchinis, tomatoes and peppers into slices, trying to make everything the same thickness as the eggplants.

-Remove the first layer of chives and cut them in the same way as before.
-Wash the aubergine and pat dry with kitchen paper.
+Remove the outer layer of the spring onions and slice them in the same way as above.
+Wash the eggplant and dry with kitchen paper.

 Preheat the oven to 180º.
-Grease the tray with olive oil, and arrange the vegetables in layers, alternating them so that they are slightly raised and trying to make them harmoniously colored.
+Grease the baking tray with olive oil, and arrange the vegetables in alternating layers so they are slightly raised and visually harmonious in color.

-Once placed, season with salt and pepper, add the fresh thyme and a drizzle of extra virgin olive oil all over the surface.
+Once arranged, season with salt and pepper, add fresh thyme and a drizzle of extra virgin olive oil over the entire surface.
 Bake at 180º for 25 minutes.

-Present on the tray itself, assemble the dish by putting the vegetables in the form of millefeuille and accompany with a little romesco sauce.
+Serve on the same tray, assemble the dish by stacking the vegetables like mille-feuille and accompany with a little romesco sauce.

-This is a totally healthy and healthy recipe, if we delete the romesco sauce and do not abuse the oil and salt, this ratatouille will become an ideal ally for people with some type of dietary limitation, for example with hypertension, while continuing to enjoy for it.
+This is a completely healthy recipe; if we omit the romesco sauce and don't overuse oil and salt, this ratatouille becomes an ideal ally for people with certain dietary restrictions, for example hypertension, without having to give up enjoyment.

 Comments